Pawelok35/GitJournal/README.md

 4. **4 Pomodoro sessions (25/5)**: Completed four Pomodoro sessions focused on debugging, fixing syntax errors, and testing the functionality of the `titleClickHandler` and `generateTitleLinks` functions.

+## Day 4 - 2024-09-12

+1. **Review of material from 09.09.2024**: Today's session began with revisiting the material from the previous day.
+The focus was on ensuring a deeper understanding of key concepts covered on 11.09.2024, including proper DOM manipulation techniques like using `getAttribute` and improving HTML string concatenation.
+The goal was to solidify the learning to ensure a smooth continuation of the work on today's tasks.

+2. **Mentoring session**: Engaged in a mentoring session where more complex topics were discussed, such as optimizing JavaScript code for better performance and structuring the project for scalability.
+Guidance was provided on how to approach debugging efficiently and making code more readable for future maintenance.
+Suggestions for adopting best practices like using `addEventListener` consistently and modularizing the code were given.

+3. **Coding session based on previous code**: The focus shifted towards hands-on work with the previously written code.
+Several enhancements were made, including fixing remaining issues, refactoring functions, and ensuring the codebase was more modular and scalable.
+Special attention was given to improving the `titleClickHandler` and `generateTitleLinks` functions, optimizing them for efficiency and clarity.

+4. **3 Pomodoro sessions (25/5)**: Completed three Pomodoro sessions focused on debugging, fixing syntax errors, and testing the functionality of the `titleClickHandler` and `generateTitleLinks` functions.

+**Summary**: Today was a productive day with significant progress in both reviewing past material and improving the codebase.
+There was also a valuable mentoring session that provided deeper insights into code optimization and debugging strategies.

 ...